When Do Property Tax Grievances Have to Be Filed in Nassau and Suffolk?

 - Challenges the assessed value, not the tax rate

-- May reduce future property tax bills if successful
+- May lower the assessed value used to calculate future tax bills if successful

 A grievance does not: